asyed2355/MentorMenteeSorter/README.md

 This complied with the configuration of columns in the raw data that is exported by the university’s registration system at the time of this program’s production.

 ## Notes:
 - 'Degree' and 'Course' are used interchangeably in this project.
-It is common parlance to refer to a student’s degree as their course, and vice-versa.
-In this context degree == course.
+It is common parlance at the University of Sydney to refer to a student’s degree as their course, and vice-versa.
+In this context, degree == course.